Petar Čule: Early life

 Čule was born in Kruševo, Mostar in a wealthy family of Juriša and Jaka née Šarac.
-His father Juriša was a respectable man in his village, who contributed to the establishment of a special parish for his village and to the construction of the parochial residence. Čule was the third child and had five brothers and three sisters.
+His father, Juriša, was a respectable man in his village, who contributed to the establishment of a special parish for his village and to the construction of the parochial residence. Čule was the third child with five brothers and three sisters.
 The same day he was born, Čule was christened.
 As a child, Čule couldn't start speaking for a long time and between ages 4 and 5, he suffered from malaria and would often faint, barely surviving.
 However, he was noted for his good memory.

 A rarity at the time, Čule and his three brothers were sent for further education, while two other brothers remained at the estate.
 His sisters were married. Čule had a very religious upbringing.
 Since his home village didn't have either an elementary school or a church, Čule went to Ljuti Dolac for education, where he met the local Franciscans, who served as his educators.
 The education was conducted in a private house.
-His Franciscan teachers recognised a special potential in him, and wanted him to continue the education at the Franciscan friary in Široki Brijeg.
+His Franciscan teachers recognised a special potential in him and wanted him to continue his education at the Franciscan friary in Široki Brijeg.
 However, his father, advised by his late cousin who served as a parish priest in Blagaj, was determined to send young Čule to the Jesuit gymnasium in Travnik.